Anamika1jan/Healthcare/README.md

-Perfect 👍 I’ll give you a **full GitHub-ready README.md** that looks professional and detailed, so you can just paste it into your repo.

-Here’s the complete **project description**:

----

 # 🏥 Healthcare Data Analysis using SQL

 ## 📌 Project Overview

 This project is a **SQL-based data analysis** of healthcare patient records.
-The dataset is intentionally **messy** with duplicates, missing values, and inconsistent formats, to simulate **real-world data cleaning and analysis challenges**.
+The dataset is intentionally messy with duplicates, missing values, and inconsistent formats, to simulate *real-world data cleaning and analysis challenges*.

 The project demonstrates how to: